-VET credit transfer can contribute up to eight of the 20 units required to achieve the WACE.

-A comprehensive account of VET procedures, and the process for identifying and presenting a case for a variety of special circumstances, is located on the Authority's website.
-For more information on how VET contributes towards your WACE visit the Authority's VET page at http://senior-secondary.scsa.wa.edu.au/vet/how-vet-contributes-towards-wace.
+A Certificate II or higher is one option for meeting the requirements to achieve a WACE and can be obtained through various delivery arrangements with a Registered Training Organisation (RTO).
+VET credit transfer can contribute up to eight of the 20 units required toachieve the WACE.
+For more information on how VETcontributes towards your WACE visit the Authority's VET page at http://senior-secondary.scsa.wa.edu.au/vet/how-vet-contributestowards-wace.